Abhi5463/frontend_task/README.md

 :::

-- Candidate can have 36Hrs to sumbit the PR, if this task is not completed it is recommended to sumbit it regardless , as we'll be checking keypoints and methodology primarily
+- Candidate can have 48Hrs ( 2 days ) to sumbit the PR, if this task is not completed it is recommended to sumbit it regardless , as we'll be checking keypoints and methodology primarily
 - To sumbit your result , please sumbit a PR , and imform us through proper channels
 - If not You can send Zip file too, but Please inform us thorough proper channels